DataDog/orchestrion/_docs/content/docs/getting-started.md

 ```

 ### Step 2
-Register `orchestrion` in your project's `go.mod` to ensure reproductible builds:
+Register `orchestrion` in your project's `go.mod` to ensure reproducible builds:
 ```console
 $ orchestrion pin
 ```